Henry James: Sexuality

 James's letters to expatriate American sculptor Hendrik Christian Andersen have attracted particular attention.
 James met the 27-year-old Andersen in Rome in 1899, when James was 56, and wrote letters to Andersen that are intensely emotional: "I hold you, dearest boy, in my innermost love, & count on your feeling me—in every throb of your soul".
 In a letter of 6 May 1904, to his brother William, James referred to himself as "always your hopelessly celibate even though sexagenarian Henry".
 How accurate that description might have been is the subject of contention among James's biographers, but the letters to Andersen were occasionally quasierotic: "I put, my dear boy, my arm around you, & feel the pulsation, thereby, as it were, of our excellent future & your admirable endowment."

 His numerous letters to the many young homosexual men among his close male friends are more forthcoming.
 To his homosexual friend Howard Sturgis, James could write: "I repeat, almost to indiscretion, that I could live with you.
 Meanwhile, I can only try to live without you."
 In another letter Sturgis, following a long visit, James refers jocularly to their "happy little congress of two".
 In letters to Hugh Walpole, he pursues convoluted jokes and puns about their relationship, referring to himself as an elephant who "paws you oh so benevolently" and winds about Walpole his "well-meaning old trunk".
-His letters to Walter Berry printed by the Black Sun Press have long been celebrated for their lightly veiled eroticism.
+His letters to Walter Berry printed by the Black Sun Press have been known for their lightly veiled eroticism.